Washington County Sheriff’s Office alerts residents of jury duty phone scam

-“We have received multiple calls stating that someone from our agency is calling Washington County, Virginia residents and telling [them] they have missed jury duty and they can pay a fine to avoid being arrested,” the Sheriff Blake Andis stated in a press release published Wednesday.
+“We have received multiple calls stating that someone from our agency is calling Washington County, Virginia, residents and telling [them] they have missed jury duty and they can pay a fine to avoid being arrested,” Sheriff Blake Andis said in a press release Wednesday.

 Andis said the person making the calls “is identifying himself as Sgt.
 Dawson,” and added that his voicemail says he’s “Sgt.
 Dawson with the Washington County Sheriff’s Office.”